 For avid backcountry skiers and snowboarders, it’s especially important to be prepared for the risks of an avalanche.
 One of the most helpful tools in the event of an avalanche is an airbag pack, which can help prevent you from getting buried in the snow in case of emergency.
 The Black Diamond JetForce Avalanche Airbag Pack is one of the lightest avalanche airbag packs on the market, and comes with plenty of additional space to hold extra equipment and gear.

 If you go into the backcountry at all, having an avalanche beacon & probe is essential.
 You can read more about what these safety gadgets do and why they’re so important there.
 These devices are worn close to the body and can help others nearby find you in case of an avalanche, as well as helping you find others in the same scenario.
-The Backcountry Access Avalanche Beacon & Probe is a popular option for avid, adventurous backcountry skiers and riders.
+The Tracker S Avalanche Beacon is a popular option for avid, adventurous backcountry skiers and riders.
 We’d also strongly recommend taking an avalanche training course if you plan to get out into the backcountry regularly.

 Tech Gadgets to Make You A Better Skier or Snowboarder